Our Asheville Workers’ Comp Lawyers Can Help You Get Benefits if You Have Been Injured on the Job

 Why Employers and Insurers Don’t Want to Pay Claims

-Find Out What Our Workers’ Comp Lawyer Will Do for You
+What Our Asheville Workers’ Comp Lawyer Will Do for You

-Having an attorney working for you who knows the system helps level the playing field.
-Insurance companies are more likely to take your claim seriously and handle it fairly when you have a skilled lawyer by your side.
+Having an Asheville workers’ comp lawyer working for you who knows the system helps level the playing field.
+Insurance companies are more likely to take your claim seriously and handle it fairly when you have a skilled workers’ compensation attorney by your side.
 You also get assistance navigating the workers’ compensation system in North Carolina.
 To help you get benefits, our Asheville workers’ comp lawyer can…

-- Make sure you know what to say and do after you are injured so that you will meet workers’ comp requirements and to prevent you from hurting your case.
+- Make sure you know what to say and do after you are injured so that you will meet workers’ comp requirements and not hurt your case

 - Negotiate with insurance companies for a fair settlement.
 We’ll protect you from tricks and tactics used by insurance companies, such as making low-ball offers and bogus “final offers.”

-- Advise you if you have any third-party or other claims that would warrant a personal injury case.
+- Advise you about any third-party or other claims that would warrant a personal injury case.

 What Benefits Can an Asheville Workers’ Comp Lawyer Get for Me?